 Refrigerator Storage

-- Keep in the fridge for up to 4 days.
+- It will keep well in the refrigerator for up to 4 days.

 Freezing Cowboy Soup